-- If a disciplinary meeting is to be held, inform the employee in writing with enough information about the allegation so that they can defend themselves.
-It is important that the employer sets out all the allegations that are being made in as much detail as possible.
-In the recent case of K v L, the employer failed to state in the allegation letter that a teacher's conduct might cause reputational damage to the school and the dismissal was held to be unfair when his employment was terminated for that reason. - If it is possible that the employee may be dismissed, it needs to be stated in the letter. - The employer must - o include copies of any written evidence, including statements, and - o notify the employee of time, date and venue, and - o advise the employee of their right to be accompanied (see below).
+- If a disciplinary meeting is to be held, inform the employee in writing with enough information to be able to defend themself. - If it is possible that the employee may be dismissed, it needs to be stated in the letter, and - include copies of any written evidence, including statements, and - notify the employee of time, date and venue, and - advise the employee of their right to be accompanied (see below).

-Hold the disciplinary meeting
+Hold the meeting

-- Hold the meeting without unreasonable delay but give enough notice of the meeting for the employee to prepare their case; 48 hours is usually considered an absolute minimum. - Employer and employee should make 'every effort' to attend the meeting as arranged. - The employer - o explains the complaint - listens to the employee's response - lays out its case, with any witnesses giving evidence, including the investigating manager - gives the employee the opportunity to ask questions, present evidence and call witnesses - o gives the employee the opportunity to challenge the employer's witnesses. - Where either party intends to call witnesses, they should give notice to the other side.
+- Hold the meeting without unreasonable delay but give enough time for the employee to prepare their case; 48 hours is usually considered an absolute minimum. - Employer and employee should make 'every effort' to attend the meeting as arranged. - The employer - explains the complaint - o listens to the employee's response - lays out its case, with any witnesses giving evidence, including the investigating manager - gives the employee the opportunity to ask questions, present evidence and call witnesses - o gives the employee the opportunity to challenge the employer's witnesses. - Where either party intends to call witnesses, they should give notice to the other side.